 You can read more information about Keith at https://en.wikipedia.org/wiki/Keith_Drury_(artist) or just ask Alexa.
 (PS.
 Make sure you say Keith Drury ‘Artist’ as, strangely enough, there is more than one Keith Drury in the world).

-Keith Drury Art Ltd was honoured to have had the opportunity to present a limited edition London Way artwork to HRH Princess Anne in London in April this year.
+Keith Drury Art was honoured to have had the opportunity to present a limited edition London Way artwork to HRH Princess Anne in London.
 The presentation was made personally in a private meeting at Buckingham Palace with Dr Kennedy Hongo, a high-ranking Kenyan government official, who has worked on humanitarian projects supported by HRH as part of her charitable efforts in Africa.
-The Princess Royal was excited and intrigued by the London scene and afterwards Keith received a personal letter from her Private Secretary, Captain Nick Wright, sending her gratitude and best wishes for the future.
-Personally we suspect she may only have liked it because her Mum's house was featured in the artwork.
+The Princess Royal was excited and intrigued by the London scene and afterwards Keith received a personal letter from her Private Secretary, Captain Nick Wright, sending HRH’s gratitude and best wishes for the future.
+Personally we suspect she may only have liked it because her mum's house was featured in the artwork.

 This is a very common question.
-Whilst are tempted to say 'by magic' or because 'the Fairies made us do it,' in reality it is created by a lot of painstaking hours spent making little models in intricate detail.
-Everything you see in the picture is a model, even the clouds are transparent models which are sculpted.
+Whilst we are tempted to say 'by magic', or because 'the Fairies made us do it' in reality every picture is created by a lot of painstaking hours spent making little models in intricate detail.
+Everything you see in each picture is a model, even the clouds are transparent models which are carefully sculpted.
 The only exception are the stars - we tried modelling them but weren't happy with the result.
 That said, in some pictures the moon is a model.
-The little video below which demonstrates making a model helps you understand the process.
+The little video below demonstrates making a model to help you to understand the process.
 In this picture we are roughing out a section of a model which will appear in one of the artworks.
-You will see from the video that the process is a completely free hand creative process, with every shape simply depending on how the artist desires to shape the object.
+You will see from the video that the process is a completely free hand creative process, with every shape completely dependant on how the artist desires to shape the object.